MichaelHelgesen/100daysofcode/R3Log.md

 The code for this note app is getting complicated, and the instructor is moving a bit fast.
 I have to take it slow and review all the new code, not just type it in.

 Started to learn about "new Date()".
-There are som many methods!
+There are so many methods!

 ### D22 #100DaysOfCode - 22.5.18